 Note: If no shims were required, use one beneath the washer of the Lock-Out Hold Down Screw.

-After checking the reluctor to pickup clearance, tighten the Lockout retaining screws and install the snap ring.
+- 6. After checking the reluctor to pickup clearance, tighten the Lockout retaining screws and install the snap ring. - 7.
+Install the distributor, rotor and cap.
+Check the timing when complete.